 You are eligible to receive the Yellow Ribbon Program benefit if you:

-- Were honorably discharged from active duty for a service-connected disability and you served 30 continuous days afer September 10, 2001; or
+- Were honorably discharged from active duty for a service-connected disability, and you served 30 continuous days after September 10, 2001; or

-- Dependents are eligible for Transfer of Entitlement under the Post 9/11 GI Bill based on an individual's service under the eligibility criteria listed above.
+- Are a dependent eligible for Transfer of Entitlement under the Post 9/11 GI Bill based on an individual's service under the eligibility criteria listed above.

 To receive the Yellow Ribbon Progam benefits you must also be enrolled in an approved program offered by an institution of higher learning that participates in the Yellow Ribbon Program.